Infinite-Impact-Insights/kig.re/_posts/2014-12-31-how-to-use-arduino-nano-mini-pro-with-CH340G-on-mac-osx-yosemite.md

 <blockquote>
   <ul>
+     <li>Updated Nov, 2017 with the latest driver for OS-X High Sierra</li>
      <li>Updated Oct, 2016 with the new signed driver for OS-X Sierra</li>
      <li>Updated Nov 22, 2015 with the new signed driver for OS-X El Capitan and Yosemite</li>
      <li>Updated Jan 9, 2016 with Windows Drivers</li>